-- (2.)
-Great intestine. - d, The Cæcum, or blind gut, is tied down by the peritoneum to the loins on the right side, lying in the space under the right kidney, hid by the convolutions of the ileum.
-On its posterior part there is a little appendage, of the shape of an earth-worm, named Appendix Cæci Vermiformis. - e, The Colon.-Its commencement at the cæcum is termed Caput Coli, or head of the colon; it mounts upwards from the cæcum over the anterior surface of the right kidney, to which it is connected by cellular substance, passes under the gall-bladder, which, after death, tinges it with bile; and then, going across the upper part of the belly, forms its Great Transverse Arch.
+(2.)
+Great intestine.

+d, The CÆCUM, or blind gut, is tied down by the peritoneum to the loins on the right side, lying in the space under the right kidney, hid by the convolutions of the ileum.
+On its posterior part there is a little appendage, of the shape of an earth-worm, named A{fi} -pendage, of the shape of an earth-worm, named A{fi} -pendix Cæci Vermiformis.

+c, The COLON.-Its commencement at the cæcum is termed CAPUT COLI, or head of the colon; it mounts upwards from the cæcum over the anterior surface of the right kidney, to which it is connected by cellular substance, passes under the gall-bladder, which, after death, tinges it with bile; and then, going across the upper part of the belly, forms its GREAT TRANSVERSE ARCH.
 In its whole course it is contracted into cells by its muscular fibres, which are united together, forming longitudinal bands; and it has some fatty projections attached to its surface, named Appendices Epiploicæ.
 Both these circumstances distinguish the large from the small intestine; which the difference of size does not always.
 When the large intestine is empty, it contracts, and may be even smaller than the small; but if it were inflated, it could be distended to a much greater degree.
-The colon then goes backwards under the stomach and spleen into the left hypochondrium; and then, descending over the left kidney, it is again tied down; it afterwards turns over the brim of the pelvis, being at this part unconfined, and forming a loose and remarkable curvature, which is named the Sigmoid of Iliac Plexure.
+The colon then goes backwards under the stomach and spleen into the left hypochondrium; and then, descending over the left kidney, it is again tied down; it afterwards turns over the brim of the pelvis, being at this part unconfined, and forming a loose and remarkable curvature, which is named the SIGMOID or ILIAC FLEX-URE.
 After this convolution, the intestine assumes the name of

-The Rectum.-Drawing aside the intestines, you find the gut continued over the anterior surface of the sacrum and os coccygis to the anus.
+The RECTUM.-Drawing aside the intestines, you find the gut continued over the anterior surface of the sacrum and os coccygis to the anus.